iAmCaroly/Nutrition-Label/README.md

 # Building a Nutrition Label
 :hammer_and_wrench: Typography.
-How to style text, adjust line height, and position  text using CSS.
+Styling text, adjust line height, and position text using CSS.

 - HTML
 - CSS